albertopasqualetto/Gmail-recurring-scheduler/README.md

 # Gmail recurring scheduler

 This is a Google Apps Script application that runs recurrently to send a daily email to a list of users.
+The emails are scheduled with an easy web interface.

+An example of the web interface is shown in Github pages deployment.

 If app is showing a white screen, please reload the page.